lgp171188/launchpad/lib/lp/soyuz/doc/fakepackager.rst

     >>> packager.buildSource(include_orig=False)

 The generated changesfile contains a valid signature done by the preset GPG key.
-All the job is done by `debuild` here, we are basically checking we pass the right arguments to it.
+All the job is done by `dpkg-buildpackage` here; we are basically checking we pass the right arguments to it.

     >>> changesfile_path = packager.listAvailableUploads()[1]